jds485/EnGauge/README.md

 **1a.
 Streamflow Gauge Retrieval**

   There are two methods implemented to download streamflow gauge data, depending on what information you're starting with.
 Throughout the code there are labels for Method 1 only and Method 2 only processing steps.

-  There are likely many other ways to setup data for download.
-If you have suggestions, please write to the repository authors.

 **_Streamflow Gauge Retrieval Method 1:_**